ethereum/keymanager-APIs/use-cases/README.md

  - `POST` API is not transactional on bulk import.
  - `POST` API responds in the same order as request
  - `POST` API will not return an error response on failed key imports but instead return the `error` status.
- - If 1 password is used for the `POST` API then it will assume the password is the same for all keystores
- - If there is more than 1 password but less than the amount of total keystores then the `POST` API will return an error response
+ - `POST` API will fail when the length of passwords does not match the length of keystores. it is assumed the keystores will be one to one with the positions of the password.
- - Duplicate Keystores on import will not be imported and return with  `duplicate` status.
+ - Duplicate Keystores on import will not be imported and return with  `duplicate` status. ex.  first key is new, it gets success; second key is the same, then it gets duplicate (the first import in the batch added it)
  - Slashing Protection on keys that are not imported will still be imported.
+You could import slashing protection thats completely unrelated to the entire set.

 ## Delete a key